HJLQuQ/CMSE202-League/README.md

 2. Using the tournament statistics data in the Worlds (https://gol.gg/teams/list/season-ALL/split-ALL/tournament-World%20Championship%202022/), we were able to build the linear regression model to predict the tournament winning ratio.
 The model MSE is 0.0127

-3.Eventually, the results of knocked-off stage can be predicted by using the weighted winning ratio, which is consist of 70% weights of the tournament and 30% weights of the regional winning ratio.
+3. Eventually, the results of knocked-off stage can be predicted by using the weighted winning ratio, which is consist of 70% weights of the tournament and 30% weights of the regional winning ratio.